blakewatson/htmlforpeople/src/02-add-content-to-your-website.md

 The `<meta>` tag can be used multiple times to provide the browser extra info about your page.
 In this case we’re telling it which _character set_ to use.
 All you need to know here is that UTF-8 text means special symbols and emoji will appear like you would expect them to.

+{% aside 'Note' %}
-**Note:** If you’re getting confused by all the extra tags here, just know that you can copy and paste this starting code structure so that you don’t have to remember it all right now!
+If you’re getting confused by all the extra tags here, just know that you can copy and paste this starting code structure so that you don’t have to remember it all right now!
+{% endaside %}

 Here’s the whole `index.html` file for reference: